 - Proposed block-by-block transit and safety improvements

-- Email comment to: 27Bryant@SFMTA.com with subject line “Public Hearing”.
+Email comment to: MTABoard@SFMTA.com with subject line “27 Bryant Transit Reliability Project”.
 (Submit comments before the hearing.)

-- Mail comment to: Public Hearing, Sustainable Streets Division, One South Van Ness Avenue, 7th Floor, San Francisco, CA 94103-5417.
+Mail comment to: Board of Directors, One South Van Ness Avenue, 7th Floor, San Francisco, CA 94103-5417.
 (Submit comments before the hearing.)